 Rainfall is measured by an instrument called the rain gauge.
 It is basically a measuring cylinder with a funnel on top to collect rainwater.

 (6) The maximum temperature of the day occurs generally in the afternoon while the minimum temperature occurs generally in the early morning.
 So, we feel hot in the afternoon in summers then in early morning in summer.

 (7) Longer day in summer and shorter day in winter-

 The days are shorter in winter than in summer because our earth tilts at 23.5 degree on its axis.
-The southern hemisphere of earth (India came in this hemisphere) tilt towards the Sun in summer.
+The southern hemisphere of earth (India came in North hemisphere) tilt towards the Sun in summer.
 So, we receive light and energy from the Sun almost 12 hours.
 Hence, we have long days in summer.
 In winter southern hemisphere tilts opposite to the Sun.
 So, we receive less light and energy from it.
 Hence, days are short in winter in southern hemisphere.

 The average weather pattern taken over a long time, say 25 years is called the climate of the place.